Create a Survey in less than 60 seconds!

 The most crucial thing in sales is the customer decision journey.
 Don’t let the world tell you otherwise!

-Your role as personnel in the sales field is to influence customers in their decision-making journey at whichever touchpoints necessary.
-It may be during their research phase or even after they have purchased the said product.
+Your role as personnel in the sales field is to influence customers in their decision-making journey at whichever touchpoints are necessary.
+It may be during their research phase or even after purchasing the product.

 But what is this customer decision journey, and when does it start?

-By now, you might have a faint idea of the same, but let us demystify it for you!
+You might have a faint idea of the same by now, but let us demystify it for you!

 What Is The Customer Decision Journey (CDJ)?

-In simple words, the customer decision journey is the various stages through which a customer goes through before opting for a product or service.
+Simply put, the customer decision journey is the various stages a customer goes through before opting for a product or service.

-The process starts right when the customer becomes aware of the need and starts to search for different ways to solve the same.
-Then they look for the available options and viable alternatives.
-Some don’t waste much time finding the alternatives; instead, go with the popular option.
+The process starts when the customer becomes aware of the need and searches for different solutions.
+Then, they look for the available options and viable alternatives.
+Some don’t waste much time finding alternatives; instead, choose the favored option.

-The interesting part about the customer journey is that it doesn’t finish with the purchase of the product.
+The exciting part about the customer journey is that it doesn’t finish with the purchase of the product.

 The customer would analyze if the product they bought solved their problem or is worth the money and effort they put in.

 If it’s a yes, they become loyal to the brand and go for it again.
-If the answer is a no, then either they seek a replacement or go for another product.
+They either seek a replacement or another product if the answer is no.

 What’s worse is that the post-purchase experience plays a crucial role in the customer decision journey.
 If they aren’t satisfied with your services, the customers might develop an aversion to your brand, or worse, trigger negative word of mouth.

-Well, there are a million ways to make sure that the customer had a positive customer experience or not.
+Well, there are a million ways to ensure a customer has a positive experience.
 The easiest is to roll out surveys at different stages of the customer decision journey and analyze the responses.

 Wondering which survey software to use?
 Try SurveySparrow for free: